Custom API Keys

 With `@Web`, Cursor constructs a search query based on the query and the context you've provided, and searches the web to

 find relevant information as additional context.
-This is particulary useful for finding the most up-to-date information.

 # Basic Usage